carneybill/carneybill.github.io/content/blog/chat.md

 ---
 title: "Rethinking chat - A better approach?"
 subtitle: "Generative AI to the rescue"
-excerpt: "The future of digital communication blog post on how generative AI is transforming live chat functionalities into dynamic, engaging platforms.
-Dive into the evolution from traditional support tools to innovative marketing strategies, leveraging Large Language Models (LLMs) for personalized interactions.
-Discover the potential of generative AI to enhance user experience, deepen engagement, and drive conversions, offering a glimpse into a new era of customer engagement where technology creates meaningful connections."
+excerpt: "Exploring the transformation of digital communication through generative AI, this post delves into the shift from basic support to advanced marketing with Large Language Models (LLMs).
+Learn how AI improves user experiences, boosts engagement, and increases conversions, ushering in a new era of meaningful technological connections."
 date: 2024-03-01
 author: "Bill Carney"
 draft: false